Partnering with non-profit organizations

 - Incorporate a comprehensive curriculum tied to national and state learning standards

-Please note projects and themes may include but are not limited to the three other grant categories we fund (Sustainable Agriculture, Water Conservation & Restoration and Sensible Transportation & Bike Advocacy).
+Please note projects and themes may include but are not limited to the four other grant categories we fund (Sustainable Agriculture, Smart Growth, Bike Advocacy, and Water Conservation & Restoration).

 Beer is an agricultural product, born from nutritious soil, water, and hard-working hands.
 New Belgium Brewing purchases barley, hops, and various spices primarily from the United States and Canada, as well as a very small amount from abroad.
 Our business depends on these high quality, affordable, and reliable ingredients to make the delicious beer we all enjoy.
 Because of this, we value a vibrant and complete ecosystem to support our livelihoods and great beer for many generations to come.